rickb777/runtemplate/README.md

    - verbose info messages

  * key=value ...
-   - (optional) supply a (list of) key/value pairs that re passed in to the template
+   - (optional) supply a (list of) key/value pairs that re passed in to the template. `true` and `false` are converted to booleans, allowing conditional blocks within your templates.

 The option parser will also infer the template and output file names, so it is also permitted to use